dev-mission/full-stack-starter/aws/README.md

    application name.

-   This initial setup script creates a CloudFormation stack with an Elastic Beanstalk (EB) "Application" and an EC2 Key Pair.
-The EB "Application" acts like a top level container for as many different "Environments" you would like to deploy.
+   This initial setup script creates a CloudFormation stack with an Elastic Beanstalk (EB) Application and an Elastic Container Registry (ECR) repository.
+   The EB "Application" acts as a top level container for as many different "Environments" you would like to deploy.
 For example, you could have "test", "staging", and "production" environments.
-The EC2 Key Pair is used to log in to instances using ssh and is saved in `~/.ssh`.
+The ECR repository will hold the built Docker images for the application.

+6.